One of the key challenges for marketers regarding content marketing is measuring the ROI (or metrics and KPIs, which is not the same).

 Belgian content marketing company Mediaforta published a series of blog posts in Dutch about measuring the return of – digital – content marketing that was interesting.
 The metrics were grouped into 5 categories and we’ll tackle them in the rest of this article.

-In order to know the return of your content marketing efforts, you can focus on several KPIs and metrics, depending on your goals.
+In order to know the return of your content marketing strategy efforts, you can focus on several KPIs and metrics, depending on your goals.
 Some – intermediary – KPIs and metrics will tell you if your content is engaging enough while others look at the real ROI.
 It’s essential to stay as close to your goals as possible though.

 Essentially, Mediaforta says, we can group several content marketing metrics and KPIs as follows: